 There is a solemn cloud that envelops me this time of year and it has done so for the past two decades.
 Each new year summons a recurring tradition that is best left in the past but which stubbornly continues to this day: the Canadian commercial seal hunt.

 News has already reached me that the commercial seal hunt in the Magdalen Islands opened last week, an indication that the main portion of Canada’s commercial seal hunt off the coast of Newfoundland will begin in a few weeks’ time.
-Though thankful for the progress made over the past several years to reduce the scale of the hunt, it is a recurring reminder that there remains much to be done.
+Though thankful of the progress made over the past several years to reduce the scale of the hunt, it is a recurring reminder that there remains much to be done.

 History of the seal hunt

-IFAW has been fighting to end the commercial Canadian seal hunt since 1969 when Brian Davies founded the organisation.
+IFAW has been fighting to end the the commercial Canadian seal hunt since 1969 when Brian Davies founded the organization.
 Our first major victory came in 1983 when Europe banned the import of whitecoat harp seal and blueback hooded seal skins.
 Following continued pressure from the public and the threat of an IFAW-led boycott of Canadian seafood, Canada banned the killing of whitecoat seals in 1987.
 And with that, the sealing industry was all but dead.

 Everything quickly changed when the Northwest Atlantic cod fishery collapsed in the early 1990s, putting tens of thousands of fishermen out of work.
 Seeing a political opportunity to blame seals for the disappearance of cod (a theory scientifically debunked time and again), the government of Canada increased the quota for harp seals and introduced subsidies to revive the dying sealing industry.
 With an allowable catch of 400,000 animals, the Canadian commercial seal hunt became the largest slaughter of a marine mammal anywhere in the world, costing Canadian taxpayers hundreds of millions of dollars.